SCC-Planning/scctemplate/README.md

-The goal of scctemplate is to provide R markdown templates for data analysts working for Suffolk County Council. `scctemplate` lets you use RStudio to quickly produce professional, accessible, Government-branded HTML documents and websites.
+The goal of scctemplate is to provide R markdown templates for data analysts working for Suffolk County Council. `scctemplate` lets you use RStudio to quickly produce professional, accessible, County Council branded HTML documents and websites.

 The design and styling of the template is based on the [Suffolk County Council Website](https://www.suffolk.gov.uk/).